Fair Credit Reporting Act Disclosures

 The U.S. Equal Employment Opportunity Commission (EEOC) and the Fair Trade Commission (FTC) have jointly issued background check guidance for employers, suggesting some best practices:

-- Treat everyone equally; it’s illegal to base a background check on the applicant’s race, religion, age or other protected characteristic.
+- Treat everyone equally; it’s illegal to base a background check on the candidate’s race, religion, age or other protected characteristic.

-- Except in rare circumstances, don’t seek to obtain genetic information from applicants.
+- Except in rare circumstances, don’t seek to obtain genetic information from candidates.

-- Follow the procedures required by the FCRA before you start compiling background information, including notifying the applicant in advance and getting the required written permission.
+- Follow the procedures required by the FCRA before you start compiling background information, including notifying the candidate in advance and getting the required written permission.

-- Take special care when basing employment decisions on background factors that may be more common among applicants within a certain protected group.
+- Take special care when basing employment decisions on background factors that may be more common among candidates within a certain protected group.

 - Be prepared to make exceptions for problems revealed during a background check that may be caused by a disability.

-- Follow additional required procedures when you reject an applicant on the basis of information uncovered by the background check.
+- Follow additional required procedures when you reject an candidate on the basis of information uncovered by the background check.

 - Be sure you satisfy recordkeeping and disposal rules relating to background check results.